jedrichards/rsyncwrapper/README.md

 });
 ```

-Copying the entire contents of a directory to a folder on a remote host, while exluding `txt` files.
-Note the trailing `/` on the `src` and the absence of a trailing `/` on the `dest`.
+Copy the contents of a directory to another folder, while excluding `txt` files.
+Note the trailing `/` on the `src` folder and the absence of a trailing `/` on the `dest` folder - this is the required format when copy the contents of a folder.
 Again rsync will only `mkdir` one level deep:

 var rsync = require("rsyncwrapper").rsync;